AamashAlvi/GitTesting/README.md

  ## Todo App

- This project contains a simple TODO application
+ hi my name is aamash alvi and i am a full-stack developer this project contains a simple TODO application

  It has the following features -